universal-ctags/ctags/docs/tracking.rst

 <ctags-5.8-memmove.patch>

-	This patch was merged in exuberant ctags svn tree.
+	This patch was merged in Exuberant Ctags svn tree.
 	As the result this patch is in Universal Ctags tree::

 		d2bdf505abb7569deae2b50305ea1edce6208557

 <ctags-5.8-ocaml-crash.patch>

-	This patch was merged in exuberant ctags svn tree.
+	This patch was merged in Exuberant Ctags svn tree.
 	As the result this patch is in Universal Ctags tree::

 		ddb29762b37d60a875252dcc401de0b7479527b1

 <ctags-5.8-format-security.patch>

-	This patch was merged in exuberant ctags svn tree.
+	This patch was merged in Exuberant Ctags svn tree.
 	As the result this patch is in Universal Ctags tree::

 		2f7a78ce21e4156ec3e63c821827cf1d5680ace8